How Thick Should Gym Flooring Mats Be?

 By Created: July, 2017 - Modified: September, 2023

 Related Product: Rubber Flooring Rolls Geneva All Sizes and Colors

-Once you've determined that you would like to use rubber for your floor and you know if you want rolled or tiled rubber, it's time to determine the thickness you need for your facility.
+Once you've determined that you would like to use rubber for your flooring and you know if you want rolled or tiled rubber, it's time to determine the rubber flooring thickness you need for your facility.

 As a general rule, we make these recommendations for the question of ''How thick should gym flooring be?'':

-Either 8mm or 3/8” rubber is great for weight rooms where weights between 50-75 lbs will be used on a regular basis.
+Either 8 mm or 3/8 inch rubber is great for weight rooms where weights between 50-75 lbs will be used on a regular basis.

 3/4 inch -1 inch thick rubber matsThis thick rubber flooring is generally reserved for areas where power lifting will done.
 These thicknesses are usually more than most people need unless there is a great deal of dropping weights of more than 100 lbs on a regular basis.
 (Such as in dead lift or clean-and-jerk areas.)
 This thick rubber matting is almost always in rubber tile or 4x6 rubber stall mat form.
 One of the main differences between the 3/4 inch and the 1 inch thick rubber mat options is that at 3/4 inch you have a lot of options of vulcanized rubber, which is more durable than non-vulcanized rubber.

 If you have additional questions about the thickness of rubber you will need for you weight lifting area, please call our customer service representatives.